 Level: Free shore access This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.

 This spot has been added by

 Enter the water from the central part of the beach.
-Seaweed can seasonally carpet the sand, be careful as sea urchins sometimes hide in it.
+Seaweed can seasonally carpet the sand, be careful as sea urchins sometimes hide in the seaweed.

-You can explore the whole area between the beach and the coral reef, distant of about 250 meters.
+You can explore the whole area between the beach and the coral reef, a distance of about 250 meters.

 Anse Feuillard is an unspoilt location, the nearest amenities are a 15 minute walk plus a 10 minute drive from here.
 Bring your own food and beverages.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.